-- Featured Book! --

 I object, however, to the easy assumption that we all believe the same thing, and I object even more vigorously to the view that often seems to prevail: "If you don’t agree with me, I’ll kill you."
 It’s bad politics, and worse religion.

-Still, the reprint brought me letters from people who might never have seen the original essay.
+Still, the reprint of "Aurora Borealis and Bells" brought me letters from people who might never have seen the original essay.

 One man, a retired Marine I believe, said he hadn’t cried since his wife died, since he was a tough Marine, you know, and we don’t cry.
 But the essay made him cry, and he thanked me for that.